The Aviation Law Review: Belgium

 iii Foreign carriers

-Pursuant to Regulation (EC) No. 1008/2008 on common rules for the operation of air services in the European Union, Community air carriers have free access, with a few exceptions, to the intra-Community routes.
-Although not required by law, the Belgian Civil Aviation Authority requests them to notify their scheduled flight routes.
+Pursuant to Regulation (EC) No. 1008/2008 on common rules for the operation of air services in the European Union, Community air carriers have free access, with a few exceptions, to intra-Community routes.
+Although not required by law, the Belgian Civil Aviation Authority requests that they notify their scheduled flight routes.